-Budgeted cost: £ 3,000
+Budgeted cost: £ 6,000

 Activity Evidence that supports this approach Challenge number(s) addressed Regular CPD for class teachers supporting QFT for all abilities including the most able.
 EEF: Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be a top priority for pupil premium spending.
-1 Embed Clicker 8 to provide alternative ways of recording/scaffolding as and when required.
-Having now purchased a whole school licence for Clicker 8 on all school devices it is now being used even more successfully to support children with literacy difficulties across the school.
-Continued training in this area for staff will ensure that we are accessing all the package can provide.
+1 Purchase whole school licence for Clicker 8 to provide alternative ways of recording/scaffolding as and when required.
+We have previously purchased a small number of licenses for Clicker 8 which have been successfully used to support children with literacy difficulties however a whole school licence will enable us to use it more widely and also enable access to children from home.
 2 Regular CPD for support staff in delivering structured interventions.
 EEF: Investing in professional development for teaching assistants to deliver structured interventions can be a cost-effective approach to improving learner outcomes.
 2